Manikanta-Gandham/PythonCheatSheet/README.md

-dict.keys() # returns list of keys of dictionary dict.values() # returns list of values of dictionary dict.get('a') # returns value for any corresponding key dict.items() # returns [('a',1),('b',2),('c',3)]
-dict.copy() # returns copy of the dictionary
+dict.keys() # returns list of keys of dictionary dict.values() # returns list of values of dictionary dict.get('a', 'default') # returns value for any corresponding key, default if not exists dict.items() # returns [('a',1),('b',2),('c',3)] dict.copy() # returns copy of the dictionary
 # NOTE : items() Returns view object that will be updated with any future